Color Scheme Building

 Warm colors are mostly made of red, orange and yellow.
 They are called warm because they remind us of warm things like the sun or fire.
 Warm colors tend to be more exiting and can actually make people feel warmer because they can slightly increase blood circulation and body temperature.

 Warm colors tend to optically advance in space.
 Colors like deep red can make large spaces appear to be more intimate.
 A soft yellow can make a dreary room feel more cheerful and sunnier, so-to-speak.

 Color is very powerful!
 It can stimulate your senses or it can help you relax.
 With color you can create a mood.
 A well-chosen color scheme can transform and literally add value to your home.
 This power of color comes from its ability to produce physiological as well as psychological reactions in people.
 A great power indeed!

-Don’t you think it was just a lucky break that–some 20,000 years ago–our forefathers (or maybe foremothers) had come up with this notion of paint?
-I, for one, feel very fortunate to be in a profession where I can help create this large of an effect with such relative ease.
+Don’t you think it was a lucky break that, some 20,000 years ago, our forefathers (or perhaps it was our fore-mothers) come up with this notion of paint?
+I, for one, feel very fortunate to be in a profession where I can help create such big effects with such relative ease.

 Also read More About Paint Colors – The Color Wheel.